 What is whey protein for horses?

-The benefits: whey protein for horses
+The benefits of whey protein for horses

 Some forages are low in available protein due to a complicated interaction between nitrogen and sulphur levels in the soil.
 Our whey protein enables you to target extra protein supplementation without including extra calories.
 Your horse can therefore continue to enjoy ad-lib hay without the added calorie concerns that feeding more concentrates would entail.

-This whey protein is a rich source of protein concentrate from vegetarian sweet cheese, sourced directly from the world’s leading whey protein manufacturers.
+This whey protein for horses is a rich source of protein concentrate from vegetarian sweet cheese, sourced directly from the world’s leading whey protein manufacturers.
 Having the highest Biological Value (BV) of any known protein, whey protein concentrate contains high levels of both essential and non-essential Amino Acids.

-Traceability is a key part of our quality monitoring process and to aid this process we source only human grade whey protein isolate.
+Traceability is a key part of our quality monitoring process and to aid this process we source only human-grade whey protein isolate.

 Which horses will benefit from the addition of Whey Protein Concentrate?